Continvvm/continuum/docs/index.rst

       # Do your cool stuff here

-The continual loader, here named :code:`clloader` is an iterable.
+The continual loader, here named :code:`cl_scenario` is an iterable.
 Each loop provides then the dataset for a task.
 We split the dataset into a train and validation subset with our utility :code:`split_train_val`.